-- 1 The above rates are provided as a guide only.
+- 1 The table reflects the position from 1 July 2013.
+The rates are provided as a guide only.
 A number of the above DTA's provide for alternative rates, including zero, to be applied in specific circumstances.
 Only investors with a meaningful shareholding will be entitled to a reduced rate of Dividends Tax.
-To view the complete Double Tax Agreements refer to www.sars.gov.za. - 2 Currently South Africa has no withholding tax on dividends or interest.
-The new Dividends Tax is to replace STC with effect from 1 April 2012.
-A withholding tax on interest paid to non-residents will be introduced from 1 January 2013, at a proposed rate of 15%.
+To view the complete Double Tax Agreements see www.sars.gov.za. - 2 The withholding tax on royalties will change from 12% to 15% as from 1 July 2013.
+This may be delayed to 1 March 2014. - 3 A withholding tax on interest paid to non-residents will be introduced from 1 July 2013 at a rate of 15%.
+This may be delayed to 1 March 2014.